Your Directors have pleasure in presenting the 34th Annual Report of the Companytogether with the Audited Accounts for the year ended March 31 2021.

 Corporate Social Responsibility (CSR) has been an integral part of your Company'sculture and it has been associated directly or indirectly for contributing towardssociety's development.
-For the year under review Company did a number of CSR activitiesin and around Srikakulam and Ethakota where the Company's factories aresituated.
-Such activities includes RO Water Supply to surrounding Villages Village &Community Development Scholarships to Merit students contribution to Vidhya VolunteerScheme street lightning and bore-well maintenance development of school facilitiescommunity centers and bus shelters in the surrounding villages of the factories providingmedical services and vocational courses and conducting various medical camps etc. Theseprojects are largely covered under Schedule VII of the Act.
+For the year under review Company did a number of CSR activitiesin surrounding areas of Srikakulam and Ethakota where the Company's factories aresituated.
+Such activities includes RO Water Supply to surrounding Villages Village &Community Development Scholarships to Merit students contribution to Vidhya VolunteerScheme street lightning and bore-well maintenance development of school facilitiescommunity centers and bus shelters in the surrounding villages of the factories providingmedical services and vocational courses and conducting various medical camps etc. Theseprojects are largely covered under Schedule VII of the Companies Act 2013 (Act').

 In accordance with the CSR provisions in the Act the Company has formed a CSRCommittee and a CSR Policy is in conformity with the provisions of the Act.
 The CSR Policycan be accessed on the Company's website at http://www.naclind.com.
-The Annual Report ofCSR activities are annexed herewith as Annexure-IV and forming part of thisReport.
+The Annual Report ofCSR activities are annexed herewith as Annexure-III and forming part of thisReport.

 Change in the nature of business:

 There is no change in the nature of business of the Company.